CELIA Header Name

 In the past year, though, Lockhart has turned his attentions to the First World War, and specifically the American experience in the great European tragedy.
 He is currently working on his seventh book, which tells the story of the Great War – on the home front and in the trenches – through the lives of Teddy Roosevelt and his children.

-And that, in turn, led to Lockhart’s CELIA project: “The Hell Where Youth and Laughter Go: America, the World, and the Great War.”
+And that, in turn, led to Lockhart’s CELIA project: “A Long, Long Way: Echoes of the Great War.

 Barry Milligan, Professor of English Languages & Literatures